-- (A) Determination of the retail rate impact pursuant to rule 3661 and a presentation of projected RESA revenues, surcharges collected under paragraph 3664(h), expenditures, and deferred account balances (both positive and negative) over a minimum of ten years; - (B) A listing of each eligible energy resource whose on-going annual net incremental costs have been locked down and the value of the locked down on-going annual net incremental costs for each listed eligible energy resource. - (C) A listing of the eligible energy resources whose on-going annual net incremental costs are expected to be locked down during the period covered by the compliance plan and the current projection of the locked down on-going annual net incremental costs for each listed eligible energy resource. - (BD) Estimate of its retail electricity sales over a minimum of ten years; - (CE) Estimate of the eligible energy and RECs that the QRU already has acquired and the QRU's estimate of the additional eligible energy and RECs that will be needed to meet both the renewable energy standardsunder rule 3654 and the requirements for renewable distributed generation under rule 3655; - (DF) Estimate of the funds that the QRU will have available to generate, or cause to be generated, additional eligible energy and RECs under the retail rate impact established in rule 3661, including, but not limited to, the RESA revenues collected from residential and nonresidential retail customers and other revenue resources; - (EG) Plan to acquire additional eligible energy and RECs given the constraints of the retail rate impact specified at rule 3661, including the allocation of the funds available under the retail rate impact rule to acquire eligible energy or RECs from each of the following: retail renewable distributed generation to be acquired under rule 3658 from residential retail customers; retail renewable distributed generation to be acquired under rule 3658 from nonresidential retail customers; wholesale renewable distributed generation-site solar systems; solar renewable energy systems that are not on-site solar systems; and non-solar eligible energy resources with nameplate ratings of more than 30 megawatts to be acquired pursuant to the Commission's Electric Resource Planning Rules; - (FH) The standard offers the investor owned QRU intends to offer customers to purchase RECs from on-site solar systems that are no larger than 500 kW and a proposal, at the discretion of the QRU, to reduce the SRO based on market conditions and expected market changes under paragraph 3658(c) and Standard rebate offer and the QRU's estimate of the eligible energy that will be acquired under the standard rebate offer; - (GI) Plan to Proposal, at the discretion of the investor owned QRU, to advance funds from year to year to augment the amounts collected from retail customers through the RESA for the acquisition of more eligible energy resources; track how the QRU is responding to customers participating in the standard rebate offer program.
-The QRU shall track from the start of the application process to when the photovoltaic system commences generation.
+- (A) Determination of the retail rate impact pursuant to rule 3661 and a presentation of projected RESA revenues, surcharges collected under paragraph 3664(h), expenditures, and deferred account balances (both positive and negative) over a minimum of ten years; - (B) For each eligible energy resource other than retail renewable distributed generation, a listing of each eligible energy resource whose on-going annual net incremental costs have been locked down and the value of the locked down ongoing annual net incremental costs for each listed eligible energy resource.
+For retail renewable distributed generation, the QRU shall set forth this information in the aggregate, listed by the year in which the resources were acquired. - (C) For each eligible energy resource other than retail renewable distributed generation, a listing of the eligible energy resources whose on-going annual net incremental costs are expected to be locked down during the period covered by the compliance plan and the current projection of the locked down on-going annual net incremental costs for each listed eligible energy resource.
+For retail renewable distributed generation, the QRU shall set forth this information in the aggregate, listed by the year in which the resources were acquired. - (BD) Estimate of its retail electricity sales over a minimum of ten years; - Estimate of the eligible energy and RECs that the QRU already has acquired and the QRU's estimate of the additional eligible energy and RECs that will be needed to meet both the renewable energy standard sunder rule 3654 and the requirements for renewable distributed generation under rule 3655; - (DF) Estimate of the funds that the QRU will have available to generate, or cause to be generated, additional eligible energy and RECs under the retail rate impact established in rule 3661, including, but not limited to, the RESA revenues collected from residential and nonresidential retail customers and other revenue resources; - Plan to acquire additional eligible energy and RECs given the constraints of the retail rate impact specified at rule 3661, including the allocation of the funds available under the retail rate impact rule to acquire eligible energy or RECs from each of the following: retail renewable distributed generation to be acquired under rule 3658 from residential retail customers; retail renewable distributed generation to be acquired under rule 3658 from nonresidential retail customers; wholesale renewable distributed generationon-site solar systems; solar renewable energy systems that are not on-site solar systems; and non-solar eligible energy resources with nameplate ratings of more than 30 megawatts to be acquired pursuant to the Commission's Electric Resource Planning Rules; - (FH) The standard offers the investor owned QRU intends to offer customers to purchase RECs from on-site solar systems that are no larger than 500 kW and a proposal, at the discretion of the QRU, to reduce the SRO based on market